 - Explore how technology can reshape compliance and speed effective interaction between regulators and financial institutions

-We respond to all petitions for the issuance, amendment, or repeal of CFPB rules, as required by the Administrative Procedure Act.
+The CFPB responds to all petitions for the issuance, amendment, or repeal of CFPB rules, as required by the Administrative Procedure Act.
 For more information on how to submit a petition under that process, please see Petitions for Rulemaking.

 A Note on Engaging with the CFPB